OpenID Connect 1.0

 Scope Definitions

 The following scope definitions describe each scope supported and the associated effects including the individual claims returned by granting this scope.
-By default we do not issue any claims which reveal the users identity which allows administrators semi-granular control over which claims the client is entitled to.
+By default, we do not issue any claims which reveal the users identity which allows administrators semi-granular control over which claims the client is entitled to.

 openid